dcardonab/STCV-Synth/README.md

 * Enable GPU acceleration.

+* Optimize OpenCV performance.

+* Gray out GUI plus and minus buttons when the current value is equal to the minimum or maximum.

+* Use the ST wearing hand menu to only detect the other hand for polyphony, and the ST hand for GUI operation.
+This may be unnecessary and different approaches may be taken to determine the functionality that will come from the ST wearing hand vs the other one.

+* Implement interactivity using various sensors.

 * Add event handler
     * Set 'esc' key for quitting the program.
     * Set 'p' key for triggering a pause state.

 * Add modes of operation based on automatic controller detection upon launch.

+* Implement 'Sustain' mode of operation.
+(Determine how to start and stop notes.
+Perhaps a tapping gesture?)

+* Add polyphonic control. (`Voice` class abstraction?)

 * Create shell script for flashing binaries.